rpedrodasilva10/posterr/README.md

 mvn clean package # Creates JAR file docker-compose up # Spin up all necessary containers
 ```
-Now the app is up and running, check the [Postman Collection](./docs/postman/Postter%20-%20Collection.json) to see which requests (with examples) you can perform.
+Now the app is up and running, check the [Postman Collection](./docs/postman/Postter%20-%20Collection.json) and the [Swagger/Openapi](./docs/openapi.yaml) to see which requests (with examples) you can perform.
 # Critique
 ## Improvements
 ***Timeline service*** - Create a service to mount a timeline based on user social networking graph and preferences(This could be a scale factor). <br/>